 — GuruAnaerobic (@GuruAnaerobic) August 12, 2019

 The “master” is an ideal type, and in reality very few people enjoy the luxury of living as absolute masters in the Nietzschean sense.
-If you are not in a situation of financial autonomy, you are by definition in a state of financial dependency: most of us (including myself) are dependent on others for our subsistence.
+If you are not in a situation of financial autonomy, you are by definition in a state of financial dependency.
+Most of us (including myself) are dependent on others for our subsistence.
 I would argue that people who are financially dependent can be further divided in two categories: mercenaries and slaves.

 Mercenaries are those who enjoy a high level of flexibility with regards to their source of income.
 A successful freelance consultant who can choose between different customers falls in this category.
 But corporate employees can also be mercenaries, if they have the possibility to find a new employer easily.
 The ease with which people can “jump ship” in this way varies tremendously according to industry, location, and profession.

 A very good friend of mine, who works as a programmer, is lucky enough to receive several job offers every single day.
 He recently decided to quit his job, leave his rental apartment, and spend some of his savings on a six-month travel in Asia with his girlfriend.
 When he told his employer about this, they offered a 30% raise and a promotion to a new position with managerial responsibilities.
 He politely told them to fuck off, being confident that he would still get attractive job offers on his return.

 In contrast, a modern slave is a man who sees no choice but to submit to the arbitrary authority of his employer.
-Suppose that an engineer has worked for many years in a stable niche industry, or more specifically a company that makes highly specialized pumps.
+Suppose that an engineer has worked for many years in a stable niche industry, say in a company that makes highly specialized pumps.
 He also happens to have an expensive mortgage on a big suburban house, three small children, and a stay-at-home wife.